Realized 1031 Blog Articles

 The Value

-The 1031 exchange rules indicate that your targeted replacement property (or properties) must be of greater or equal value than your relinquished property/properties.
+The 1031 exchange rules indicate that your targeted replacement property (or properties) must be of greater or equal value to your relinquished property (or properties).
 This is fairly straightforward if you’re exchanging one asset into multiple assets, based on the Three-Property Rule, 200% Rule, and 95% Rule.
-But finding a single replacement property that is exactly of equal or greater value to your multiple relinquished properties might prove to be a challenge.
+However, finding a single replacement property that is exactly of equal or greater value to your multiple relinquished properties might prove challenging.

-If, for example, you want to exchange four $250,000 rental homes into a single apartment building, you need to be sure that:
+If, for example, you want to exchange four $250,000 rental homes into a single apartment building, you need to ensure:

 • The targeted apartment building has a value of $1 million or higher